Account usage metrics

 Read time: 3 minutes

-LaunchDarkly calculates client-side MAUs as unique keys that evaluate any flag from a client SDK.
+LaunchDarkly calculates client-side MAUs as unique keys that evaluate, initialize, or identify any flag from a client SDK.
 The amount of these keys is designated per account.
 We count unique user keys that are evaluated by a flag, so even if a single user account evaluates flags from multiple device types or over multiple sessions, we count that user as one MAU over the 30-day period.

 You can see this data visualized in Account Settings > Usage.

 LaunchDarkly usage charts also show you the number of unique keys per Project and per Environment.
-You are billed on the total number of unique user keys across your entire account.
+Your usage is based on the total number of unique user keys across your entire account.
 The Monthly Active Users chart shows the total number of unique keys over the previous 30-day rolling period.

 Project MAU and account MAU are not always the same number.
 MAU charts count unique users for a specific Project or Environment.
 Users can be active in multiple projects or environments, contributing to the unique user counts in each context.